junxit/us-congress-bills-112/metadata.md

 - 2011-11-14 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 390 - 0 (Roll no. 839). (text: CR H7413)
 - 2011-11-14 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 390 - 0 (Roll no. 839).(text: CR H7413)
 - 2011-11-15 — Received in the Senate and Read twice and referred to the Committee on Homeland Security and Governmental Affairs.
+- 2011-11-30 — Committee on Homeland Security and Governmental Affairs referred to Subcommittee on Federal Financial Management, Government Information, Federal Services, and International Security.
+- 2011-12-14 — Committee on Homeland Security and Governmental Affairs.
+Ordered to be reported without amendment favorably.
+- 2011-12-15 — Committee on Homeland Security and Governmental Affairs.
+Reported by Senator Lieberman without amendment.
+Without written report.
+- 2011-12-15 — Committee on Homeland Security and Governmental Affairs.
+Reported by Senator Lieberman without amendment.
+Without written report.
+- 2011-12-15 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 259.